-As of December 31, 2022, our material contractual obligations primarily consist of operating leases liabilities and contingent considerations.
-See Note 5.
-Business Combinations and Note 12.
-Commitments and Contingencies to the financial statements in Item 8 of this Annual Report on Form 10-K for more information related to contingent considerations and operating leases liabilities, respectively.
-Contingent considerations are associated with the acquisition of CPS, which include approximately \$1.0 million due within the next twelve months.
-Based on our current lease terms, \$2.3 million of operating lease liabilities are due within the next twelve months, and the remaining lease liabilities of \$8.3 million are due within the next six years.
+As of December 31, 2023, our material contractual obligations primarily consist of operating leases liabilities.
+See Note 11.
+Commitments and Contingencies to the financial statements in Item 8 of this Annual Report on Form 10-K for more information related to operating leases liabilities.
+Based on our current lease terms, \$1.6 million of operating lease liabilities are due within the next twelve months, and the remaining lease liabilities of \$7.2 million are due within the next ten years.
 We believe the cash flows from operations and available borrowing capacity from our existing revolving credit facility will be sufficient to satisfy our cash requirement for the next twelve months and the following five years.

 On May 16, 2022, our board of directors approved a share repurchase program under which we may repurchase up to \$50 million of our outstanding Class A common stock (the "Share Repurchase Program").
 The Share Repurchase Program has no expiration date but may be modified, suspended or discontinued at any time at our discretion.
-During the year ended December 31, 2022, we repurchased 1,078,141 shares for a total of approximately \$10.0 million under the Share Repurchase Program.
+During the year ended December 31, 2023, we repurchased 338,369 shares for a total of approximately \$2.5 million under the Share Repurchase Program.